cse-summer-series/cse-summer-series.github.io/2024/index.md

 ## CSE Summer Series

-This is the page for the CSE Summer Series, a free online summer program run by the CSE department at UCSD.
+This page is a part of the [CSE Summer Series](https://cse.ucsd.edu/undergraduate/cse-summer-series), a free online summer program run by the CSE department at UCSD.
 This page and materials are maintained by [Joe Politz](https://jpolitz.github.io)